Air Force reserve officers training corps (AFROTC)

 The State Approving Agency for Veterans Training has approved the academic programs and courses at The University of Findlay.

-the certifying official at The University of Findlay will need:
+If you have never used your Montgomery GI Bill education benefits (Chapters 30 or 1606), the certifying official at The University of Findlay will need:

 1. For Chapter 30 applicants, submit a Certified Copy of your DD-214 Member 4 (Discharge Certificate)

 For Chapter 1606 applicants, submit your DD-2384, Notice of Basic Eligibility (NOBE).
 NOTE: Chapter 1606 applicants who have a Kicker Contract should submit the contract, also.

 2. Submit a completed "Application for VA Education Benefits," VA Form 22-1990 to the VA.
 NOTE: This form may be printed from Education Forms or by applying online through VONAPP.

 How do VA benefits affect my financial aid package?